The Ultimate Guide To Sneakers

 Topline

 Above the collar, where the sneaker finishes.
-Depending on if this is at ankle length or higher, the sneaker is classified as a “high-top” or “low-top”.
+Depending on whether this is at ankle length or higher, the sneaker is classified as a “high-top” or “low-top”.

 Tongue